spring-attic/spring-sqlfire-samples/jpetstore/readme.txt

 Also, add [Maven_dir]\bin to the PATH environment variable.

-- After downloading the SQLFire jar file, place it in the folder of your choice and run the following command: java.exe -jar SQLFire10Beta_Installer.jar The installation will require to specify the directory where SQLFire will be installed into.
-In the specified directory, SQLFire will be installed, by default, in SQLFire10Beta folder.
+- After downloading the SQLFire jar file, place it in the folder of your choice and run the following command: java.exe -jar vFabric_SQLFire_103_Installer.jar (the sample application was tested with the SQLFire 1.0.3 Professional version).
+The installation will require to specify the directory where SQLFire will be installed into.
+In the specified directory, SQLFire will be installed, by default, in vFabric_SQLFire_103 folder.

 - Agree with EULA license and continue with the installation.

 - For the application to be able to connect to SQLFire cluster, it needs the classes and drivers SQLFire comes bundled with.
 For this, SQLFire jars have to be copied to Tomcat's lib directory.
-Copy [SQLFire_DIR]\lib\gemfire.jar, [SQLFire_DIR]\lib\sqlfire.jar and [SQLFire_DIR]\lib\sqlfireclient.jar to [Tomcat_DIR]\lib.
+Copy [SQLFire_DIR]\lib\sqlfire.jar and [SQLFire_DIR]\lib\sqlfireclient.jar to [Tomcat_DIR]\lib.

 - Under the directory where SQLFire folder was installed create another two directories: server1 and server2.

-- Using sqlf command start two SQLFire server instances that should reside inside the folders that were just created: sqlf server start -dir=server1 -client-port=1527 -mcast-port=12333 sqlf server start -dir=server2 -client-port=1528 -mcast-port=12333 The unique -client-port designations indicate that each server will listen for thin client connections on different port (1527 and 1528, respectively).
+- Using sqlf command start two SQLFire server instances that should reside inside the folders that were just created: sqlf server start -dir=../../server1 -client-port=1527 -mcast-port=12333 sqlf server start -dir=../../server2 -client-port=1528 -mcast-port=12333 The unique -client-port designations indicate that each server will listen for thin client connections on different port (1527 and 1528, respectively).
 This is necessary because both servers bind to the localhost address by default.
 The -mcast-port option indicates